|

 | Main trims |

-There are two auxiliary trims designated T5 and T6.
+As with previous versions, there are two auxiliary trims designated T5 and T6.
 These are treated by EdgeTX as regular controls.
-Like the primary trims, the aux trims can store different values according to the flight mode.
+As with the primary trims, these trims can store different values according to the flight mode.

 Programming controls

-The programming follow controls follow the usual RadioMaster convention.
-The buttons have a nice positive feel and are clearly labelled.
+The programming controls follow the usual RadioMaster convention.
+The buttons are clearly labelled and have a nice positive feel.

 Function switches

 Above the screen is an array of six buttons SW1 - SW6.
-These look similar to those on the Mk1/Mk2, but there's a big change: they're now programmable.
+These look similar to those on the Mk1/Mk2 except they are now programmable.

 |